-Attendance: Students will be held responsible for all course materials missed due to class absences.
+Attendance: Students must attend at least 70% of the Wednesday and Friday classes.
+Students will sign in on a sheet at the beginning of class.
+Students will be held responsible for all course materials missed due to class absences.
 All efforts will be made on my behalf to ensure that class time is productive and beneficial for your learning.
-We will go through several examples with problem solving strategies.
+We will go through several examples and conceptual questions meant to build and challenge your understanding of the material.

 Late Work Policy: There will be a homework assignment due almost every week and there will also be two written assignments and a project to build.
 However, I understand that many of you have other obligations and things come up.
-Each student will have a total of 10 late-day points available to use when things get too busy to meet a deadline.
+Each student will have a total of 2 late-day points available to use when things get too busy to meet a deadline.
 An assignment that is two days late uses two late-day points.
 A weekend counts for two late-days.
 After you have used your late-day points, late assignments will lose 5% (of total possible points) per day.

-Phone Policy: For the lecture portion of this course, I will not be overly picky with cell phones as long as they are silent and do not become a distraction for your fellow classmates or myself.
+Laptop and Phone Policy: I will not be overly picky with cell phones as long as they are silent and do not become a distraction for your fellow classmates or myself.
 However, during practice questions and examples, no cell phones are allowed to be used.
 This is your time to practice the material in class....use it.